Kenneth and leaving home.

 Comic book adaptations (or superhero movies) are overlooked by movie critics for reasons unknown to me.
 They often have screenplays, directing, editing and acting as good as whatever you find in other genres.
 I think Captain America: Civil War, Thor: Ragnarok and Avengers: Infinity War are masterpieces.
 I think Black Panther belongs in a museum.
 I went over the Guardians of the Galaxy movies the other day and thought Michael Rooker’s performance of Yondu was one of the most compelling things I had ever seen.

-Some critics say superhero movies are implausible, unrealistic.
+Some critics say comic book movies are implausible, unrealistic.
 You know, they are not biopics, or tired retellings of social injustice.
-People erroneously tend to believe that art is more valuable, meaningful when it is gloomy.
+People erroneously believe that art is more valuable, meaningful when it is conterminous, momentous, “real”.
 I disagree.
-No subject is intelligent or meaningful intrinsically, what we should consider intelligent is how that subject is portrayed by specific people.
+I always say that no subject is intelligent or meaningful intrinsically, what we should consider intelligent is how that subject is discussed, portrayed by specific people.

 On another note, the most impressive thing in the world is good storytelling.
 Oh I am completely in awe of these minds that create entire universes for their stories, endowed with new life forms, ecosystems, language, cultures and conflict.
 Decades after a Stan Lee or George Lucas finishes their original work, new chapters can still be developed because it is so robust.
 I wonder what it takes to accomplish that.
 Uncommon genius?
 Great patience?
 Both?